Webhook Subscriptions API

 "enabled": true

 Webhook deliveries are signed.
-Verify the signature before trusting the event payload.
-This protects your endpoint from accepting fake Mailrith events.
+Verify the signature before you trust the event payload.
+Signature verification protects your endpoint from accepting fake Mailrith events.

 After verification, process events idempotently.
-Network retries can cause the same event to arrive more than once, and your receiver must not create duplicate downstream work.
+Network retries can deliver the same event more than once, and your receiver must not create duplicate downstream work.

 - Store the signing secret in a secret manager, not in source control.